DorianJov/head-md-time-in-time-out/process/observations_3.0.md

 Object design idea:

 Pulling a rope and making a clock arrow spining.
+Making the rope cuttable, when you cut it, you end your story. it presses a button.

+You can end your story by:
+- pulling the rope indefinitly until no more rope.
+- Cutting it.

 ## Lose Lose scenario.
 Time for respect
 Lose Lose: You waited.
 But it's too late now.
 You wait more it's bad, you stop waiting it's bad aswell.